The new 3.1 release of the GLG Toolkit introduces

 predefined dynamics types may be added using the Enterprise

 The Show Predefined Dynamics First option of the Options, Dynamics Options menu controls the order in which the predefined and stock dynamics options are displayed.
 It may also be configured via the glg_config file.

 The Full Display of Predefined Dynamics option of the menu may be used to toggle the display of the predefined dynamics between the simplified view that shows only the exported public properties, and the complete view that shows the stock transformations used to implement the dynamic action.

-application about any change of the attribute's value.
-An application
+an application about any change of the attribute's value.
+An

 The alarms are accessed via the Attribute or Resource Object dialog, as well as the fast access alarm buttons on the right side of an attribute row in the Properties dialog.